leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: allergicconjunctivitis-treatment_general-paediatricophthalmology
 - How is allergic conjunctivitis treated?
+- How to treat allergy
+- How to treat allergic conjunctivitis
+- How to stop itchy eye
 - Does allergic conjunctivitis need medications?
 - What type of eyedrops will help my allergic conjunctivitis?
 - Can allergic conjunctivitis be cured?